Seymour H. Shore Endowment

-- Interned at Yad Vashem
+- Internship at Yad Vashem

-- Interned with Israeli President Shimon Peres
+- Internship with former Israeli President Shimon Peres

-- Researched at Union for Reform Judaism
+- Research at the Union for Reform Judaism

-- Israel and Jordan on Archaeological digs
+- Archeological digs in Israel and Jordan

 Applications from students engaged in independent scholarship or senior thesis research in any aspect of Jewish Studies are welcomed.
 Potential disciplines may include, but are not limited to: International Comparative Studies, History, Slavic Studies, Computer Science, Germanic Languages and Literatures, Religious Studies, Asian and Middle Eastern Studies (AMES), Cultural Anthropology, Political Science, and Women's Studies.